-Section 3.04 | Special Policies for Activities
+3.04 | Special Policies for Activities

-Special policies affecting activities listed in Section 3.04 are:
+Special policies affecting activities listed in Part II.
+Section 3.01 are:

-- 1) Facilities containing both eligible and ineligible uses: A public facility otherwise for assistance under the CDBG program may be provided with CDBG funds even if it part of a multiple use building containing ineligible uses, if: - a) The facility which is otherwise eligible and proposed for assistance will occupy a designated and discrete area within the larger facility; and - b) The grantee can determine the costs attributable to the facility proposed for assistance as separate and distinct from the overall costs of the multiple-use building and/or facility.
-Allowable costs are limited to those attributable to all eligible portion of the building or facility. - 2) Fees for use of facility: Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding LMI persons from using the facilities, are not permitted. - 3) Special Assessments: The term special assessment means the recovery of the capital costs of a public improvement, such as streets, water, or sewer lines, curbs, and gutters, through a fee or charge levied or filled as a lien against a parcel of real estate as a direct result of benefit derived from the installation of a public improvement, or a one-time charge made as a condition of access to a public improvement.
-This term does not relate to taxes on property or the establishment of the value of real estate for the purpose of levying real estate, property, or ad valorem taxes, and does not include periodic charges based on the use of a public improvement, such as water or sewer user charges, even if such charges include the recovery of all or some portion of the capital costs of the public improvement.
+- 1) Facilities containing both eligible and ineligible uses: A public facility otherwise for assistance under the CDBG program may be provided with CDBG funds even if it's part of a multiple use building containing ineligible uses, if: - a) The facility which is otherwise eligible and proposed for assistance will occupy a designated and discrete area within the larger facility; and - b) The grantee can determine the costs attributable to the facility proposed for assistance as separate and distinct from the overall costs of the multiple use building and/or facility.
+Allowable costs are limited to those attributable to the eligible portion of the building or facility. - 2) Fees for use of facility: Reasonable fees may be charged for the use of the facilities assisted with CDBG funds, but charges, such as excessive membership fees, which will have the effect of precluding LMI persons from using the facilities, are not permitted. - 3) Target Area Definition: A target area is contiguous and substantial.
+Generally, substantial means a concentration of 100 or more families and primarily residential in character.
+A contiguous target area is generally delineated along block lines and by natural/man-made boundaries, such as streets, highways, railroads, and streams.
+Alleys and lot lines do not delineate target area boundaries exclusively.
+The entire community is considered the target area if there are less than 100 families.
+All target areas will be reviewed for direct effects of the assisted activity to LMI person and other person inside or outside the target area as well.